About World Medicine

 Our Mission Statement

-- To provide complementary healthcare, including acupuncture, to relieve the suffering of people around the world experiencing the effects of trauma, disaster and poverty.
+- To provide complementary healthcare, primarily acupuncture, including adjuvant treatments, to relieve the suffering of people around the world experiencing the effects of trauma, disaster and poverty.

 Our Core Values

-- Committed to facilitating health and well-being, and relieving suffering through complementary and alternative therapies.
+- Committed to improving health and well-being, and relieving suffering.

 - Committed to sharing skills across cultural, religious and professional borders, acknowledging common humanity and basic human rights.